NeilAllen/ruby_rails/Comparison-of-version-managers.md

 [chruby][] is a minimal Ruby version manager that hooks into your shell.

 It has no overhead on `ruby` execution time because it does the switching either on-demand or, optionally, whenever you `cd` into a project directory.
-Additionally, it supports gems added using `--user-install` and the GEM_HOME environment variable.
+Additionally, it offers robust support for running executables of `--user-install`ed gems.

 Its downsides are that it is only available in bash and zsh shells, and that other tools that invoke Ruby need to either load a login shell to gain access to version-switching, or need to explicitly invoke `chruby-exec`.